google/osdfir-infrastructure/charts/osdfir-infrastructure/README.md

       kubectl rollout restart deployment my-release-timesketch-web
       ```

+### Managing the GRR and Fleetspeak config

+The Fleetspeak frontend for GRR can be exposed in three different modes:

+1. ```node``` exposes the Fleetspeak frontend as a ```NodePort``` service.
+   * This is the simplest mode and only suitable for demo purposes.
+   * Find the IP for one of your cluster nodes and install the chart as following:

+     ```bash
+     helm install my-release osdfir-charts/osdfir-infrastructure --set fleetspeak.frontend.expose="node" --set fleetspeak.frontend.address="$NODE_IP"
+     ```

+   * Once the Fleetspeak frontend ```pod``` is running you can install the GRR agent
+ binaries on your clients in the same network as the node is running in.

+2. ```internal``` exposes the Fleetspeak frontend as an internal Google Cloud L4 LoadBalancer
+   * This allows you to keep your Fleetspeak/GRR cluster on your private VPC.
+   * You will have to reserve a static internal IP address in your Google Cloud Project first.

+     ```console
+     gcloud compute addresses create fleetspeak-frontend-internal \
+       --region REGION --subnet SUBNETWORK \
+       --addresses IP_ADDRESS
+     ```

+     * Choose the values for the ```REGION```, ```SUBNETWORK``` and ```IP_ADDRESS```
+ so they match the location where you run your GKE cluster.

+     ```bash
+     helm install my-release osdfir-charts/osdfir-infrastructure --set fleetspeak.frontend.expose="internal" --set fleetspeak.frontend.address="$IP_ADDRESS"
+     ```

+   * Once the Fleetspeak frontend ```pod``` is running you can install the GRR agent
+ binaries on your clients in the same Google Cloud VPC as the node is running in.

+3. ```external``` exposes the Fleetspeak frontend as an external Google Cloud L4 LoadBalancer
+   * This allows you to run your Fleetspeak/GRR cluster so it is available from
+ anywhere on the Internet.
+Use this with caution as it exposes your cluster externally!
+   * You will have to reserve a static external IP address in your Google Cloud Project first.

+     ```console
+     gcloud compute addresses create fleetspeak-frontend-external \
+       --region=REGION

+     # Find the IP address that you have been allocated.
+     gcloud compute addresses describe fleetspeak-frontend-external
+     ```

+     * Choose the value for the ```REGION``` so it matches the location where
+ you run your GKE cluster.

+     ```bash
+     helm install my-release osdfir-charts/osdfir-infrastructure --set fleetspeak.frontend.expose="external" --set fleetspeak.frontend.address="$IP_ADDRESS"
+     ```

+   * Once the Fleetspeak frontend ```pod``` is running you can install the GRR agent
+ binaries on your clients in the same Google Cloud VPC as the node is running in.

 ### Resource requests and limits

 OSDFIR Infrastructure charts allow setting resource requests and limits for all